 Updated on August 29, 2018

-SAP is an approach used to quickly launch startup projects and commercialize new ideas by tapping into the design and production know-how Sony already possesses.
-One initiative that Sony has undertaken under SAP is "First Flight," a crowdfunding and e-commerce website set up in 2015 to provide a platform where Sony's startup projects can make connections with customers who are ahead of the curve and want to use new products and services, and with customers who are interested in helping to turn new ideas into vibrant businesses.
+Sony Startup Acceleration Program is an approach used to quickly launch startup projects and commercialize new ideas by tapping into the design and production know-how Sony already possesses.
+One initiative that Sony has undertaken under the program is "First Flight," a crowdfunding and e-commerce website set up in 2015 to provide a platform where Sony's startup projects can make connections with customers who are ahead of the curve and want to use new products and services, and with customers who are interested in helping to turn new ideas into vibrant businesses.

 Under the First Flight crowdfunding model, a project undergoing evaluation for possible launch as a new business is announced to the public as quickly as possible to get more people involved in considering whether it meets real market needs and exploring whether it can be turned into a marketable product.
 In addition, business proposals and progress in the development process are reported on the website to elicit customer feedback that can then be incorporated into the development process.